 According to Wright, in Greece, there are a variety of meze that go by the name garides tighanites, “fried shrimp.”
 This particular recipe is best made with fresh shrimp and served warm, although room temperature is very nice, too.
 He usually serves this with some crusty Greek or Italian bread and a glass of ouzo.
-Quite perfect, I think.–David Leite
+Quite perfect, I think.–Clifford A. Wright

 - 3 tablespoons unsalted butter